Just leave the fields blank that you don't want to search

 Dr Matt Beech

-I am Associate Member of the Centre de Recherches en Civilisation Britannique at the Sorbonne Nouvelle - Paris 3.
-I hold fellowships at the Royal Historical Society and the Royal Society of Arts.
-I am a Senior Fellow of the Higher Education Academy and a member of the Heterodox Academy.
-I served two terms as an elected member of the Executive Committee of the American Political Science Association’s British Politics Group.
-I was a Thorneycroft Memorial Scholar at the University of Southampton, where I studied for my PhD under Professor the Lord Plant of Highfield.
+Dr Beech is Associate Member of the Centre de Recherches en Civilisation Britannique at the Sorbonne Nouvelle, Senior Fellow of the Higher Education Academy and a member of the Heterodox Academy.
+He is an elected member of the Executive Committee of the American Political Science Association’s British Politics Group.
+He was a Thorneycroft Memorial Scholar at the University of Southampton, where he studied for his PhD under Professor the Lord Plant of Highfield.

-I have spoken at the House of Commons, the House of Lords, the California Chamber of Commerce, the Council of State Governments - West, UC Berkeley, Sorbonne Nouvelle - Paris 3, University of Adelaide and Hitotsubashi University.
-I have had written evidence published by the House of Lords Select Committee on Soft Power and the UK’s Influence and by the Committee on Standards in Public Life report into donations and funding of British political parties.
+He has spoken at events at the House of Commons, the House of Lords, the California Chamber of Commerce, the Council of State Governments West, the Industry and Parliament Trust, the Social Market Foundation, the Danube Institute and the Fabian Society.
+He has had written evidence published by the House of Lords Select Committee on Soft Power and the UK’s Influence, and by the Committee on Standards in Public Life report into donations and funding of British political parties.

-I provide expert analysis for the print media and have appeared in The Times, The Washington Post, The Financial Times, The Guardian, The Chicago Tribune, USA Today, Le Figaro, Les Echos, The Globe and Mail and Bloomberg News.
-I have worked on programmes for Sky News, BBC Parliament, BBC Radio 4, Radio France International and CNBC Asia.
+Dr Beech provides expert analysis for the print media and has appeared in The Wall Street Journal, The Washington Post, USA Today, The Chicago Tribune, The Times, The Financial Times, The Guardian, Le Figaro, The Globe and Mail and Bloomberg News.
+He has been interviewed in broadcasts for CNBC, BBC World Service, Sky News, BBC Parliament, BBC Radio 4, BBC Radio 5Live, and Radio France International.

 |Research Interests||• Culture Wars